-2 years ago. Lokil, 5th Turn-

 Kaidus awoke to the sound of Lance crying.
 Listening, he could hear Adalina’s footsteps making its way up the stairs.

-It was a peaceful morning as usual, and not a single aspect of the morning felt out of place.
+It was a peaceful morning as usual, and not a single thing felt out of place.

 There was a knock at the door during breakfast.